Troika concludes Greek bailout review, next aid tranche soon - source

 Klaus Regling, the head of the euro zone's rescue funds, said on Friday the European Financial Stability Facility (EFSF), under which Greece's rescue is handled, stood ready to disburse 10 billion euros to Athens once conditions were met.

 Greece has received about 200 billion euros in rescue loans since its first bailout in May in 2010.
-But despite imposing a 75-percent debt cut on private-sector bondholders and receiving debt relief from its official lenders last year, it is still far from a returnto the bond markets.
+But despite imposing a 75-percent debt cut on private-sector bondholders and receiving debt relief from its official lenders last year, it is still far from returning to bond markets.

-After a meeting of European Union finance ministers, German Finance Minister Wolfgang Schaeuble said a 2.8 billion euro March tranche of funds had not been released yet because Greece had not fulfilled some of the bailout milestones.

-"The Greek side explained it is fully committed and we hope that this will be the case by the next meeting," Schaeuble said.

-The recapitalisation of Greece's banks and shrinking the country's spendthrift public sector have been key issues on the agenda of talks with the troika, which resumed its visit in Athens earlier this month.
+The recapitalisation of Greece's banks and shrinking the country's spendthrift public sector had been key issues on the agenda of talks with the troika, which resumed its visit in Athens earlier this month.

-Prime Minister Antonis Samaras met his coalition partners on Saturday to discuss the hot topics and the progress of the troika review.
-After the meeting, the deputy finance minister said talks with the troika would be wrapped up by Monday.

-"I believe the ultimate details of a deal with the troika will be finalised by Monday night," Christos Staikouras said.

-Under Greece's current bailout plan agreed in November, Athens has to cut 150,000 public sector jobs overall from 2010 to 2015, about a fifth of the total, through hiring curbs, retirement and dismissals.

-"We have designed a commonly accepted framework which I hope the troika will accept by Sunday night," Venizelos said.
-"We must close all the issues."
+Plans for Greece's National Bank (NBGr.AT) to integrate its newly acquired rival Eurobank EFGr.AT were suspended this week after the troika raised issues over the size of the merged entity and the banks said they were unlikely to raise enough capital to stay private.

-Lay-offs are a sensitive issue in Greece where unemployment has hit a record high of 27.2 percent and the economy is now in its sixth year of recession but recent polls show that most Greeks want the reform of the public sector and its services.
+Lay-offs are also a sensitive issue in Greece where unemployment has hit a record high of 27.2 percent and the economy is now in its sixth year of recession.

-With the country's constitution protecting state workers from dismissal, Samaras said in an interview with a newspaper that the government could cut staff by scrapping job positions.
+With the country's constitution protecting state workers from dismissal, Greek Prime Minister Antonis Samaras said in an interview with a newspaper on Saturday that the government could reduce staff by scrapping job positions.